z0ver/patentante/README.md

 Recommendation for Windows: Download [GIT Bash](https://git-scm.com/downloads)
 1. Install [Node.js](https://nodejs.org/en/)
 1. Run `npm install @angular/cli -g`
-1. In the terminal, navigate to the frontend folder and run `npm i`
-1. Run npm i to install the requirements
+1. In the terminal, navigate to the frontend folder and run `npm i` to install the requirements
 1. Run ng serve to start the frontend

 At the end of those steps, a Frontend should be available that communicates with the backend APIs